Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/08-links-ext/page-05.md

 <div class="divider-heading"></div>

-A very common type of hyperlinking is to create an **e-mail link** within a page.
-This is accomplished by prepending “`mailto:`” to the desired e-mail address.
+A widespread type of hyperlinking is to create an **email link** within a page.
+Creating an email link requires prepending the “`mailto:`” to the desired email address.

 <div class="code-heading">